 As data and analytics become more and more prevalent with DOOH, consumers will experience an increasing share of dynamic content.
 This means real-time product listings, updated pricing, actual arena seating availability, and live video are a few things that are possible now.

 Another trend with a full head of steam is the growth of ad networks and smart cities.
 New DOOH ad networks are emerging and replacing the one-off media owners.
 While securing one-time placement in high traffic areas is still possible, ad networks make it much easier to buy inventory in multiple traffic areas at a more cost-efficient rate.

 Smart cities are getting into the network game with their massive public infrastructure and ad ecosystems.
 The ability to now group their disjointed ad inventory into a network leads to unique opportunities for advertisers.

 Another innovation to look out for with DOOH as the technology evolves is how it works in unison with other media platforms and channels, specifically social media.
 A study by Talon Outdoor measuring the effectiveness of combining social media and outdoor advertising reported a substantial boost in effectiveness across metrics.
 Brand awareness, message takeaway, purchase intent, consumer action, and emotional response are all metrics positively impacted by the report.

 The main point is that whether combined with social media or another channel, advertisements work better when used together rather than alone.
 With programmatic now playing a significant role in DOOH, outdoor media is now much more connected than ever before.

 To tie this all up, DOOH has quickly become an effective medium for digital advertisers.
-With the growing number of possible integrations and possibilities, look for more and more advertisers to include it into their media plans.
-Even those that have not traditionally used it.
-Syncing up a fully integrated campaign with the inclusion of DOOH was not possible in the past, now it’s the reality.
+With the growing number of possible integrations and possibilities, look for more and more advertisers to include it in their media plans, even those who have not traditionally used it.
+Syncing up a fully integrated campaign with the inclusion of DOOH was not possible in the past – now it’s the reality.